 How to Hire an Employee in Vietnam

-Due to Vietnam’s booming economy, foreign companies are increasingly willing to hire employees in Vietnam.
-When hiring staff overseas, employers should be familiar with the local labor law, NNRoad has prepared a comprehensive guide for foreign companies and employers hiring employees in Vietnam.
+Due to Vietnam’s booming economy, foreign companies are increasingly looking to hire employees in Vietnam.
+When hiring staff overseas, employers should be familiar with the local labor laws, and to help understand hiring in Vietnam NNRoad has prepared a comprehensive guide for foreign companies and employers hiring employees in Vietnam.

 - PEO / Employer of Record in Vietnam

 - Immigration requirements